viczaca/react-json-schema-builder/README.md

 1. Clone this repo with `git clone https://github.com/viczaca/react-json-schema-builder`
 2. Run `yarn install` in the root folder
 3. Run `yarn install` in the example folder
-4. In seperate terminal windows, run `yarn start` in the root and example folders.
+4. In separate terminal windows, run `yarn start` in the root and example folders.

 You should now be up and running with live browser reloading of the example website while you work on source files and components in the /src folder.

 When you're done working on your changes, submit a PR with the details and include a screenshot if you've changed anything visually.

-For add new languajes:
+In order to add new languages:
-1. Create a json on src/locales/new_lang.json with the new translations
+1. Create a json in src/locales/new_lang.json with the new translations
-2. Import on src\utils\i18n.ts the new json and append it to resources
+2. Import in src\utils\i18n.ts the new json and append it to resources

 ## License